octokit/plugin-retry.js/README.md

 });
 ```

-You can manually ask for retries for any request by passing `{ request: { retries: numRetries, retryAfter: delayInSeconds }}`
+You can manually ask for retries for any request by passing `{ request: { retries: numRetries, retryAfter: delayInSeconds }}`.
+Note that the `doNotRetry` option from the constructor is ignored in this case, requests will be retried no matter their response code.

 ```js
 octokit